 You may wish to have a mole removed even if it is not malignant, simply because it causes discomfort or irritation or just because it detracts from your appearance.
-At Dermatology + Plastic Surgery, led by and dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, residents of Melbourne, Viera, Brevard County, the beaches, and nearby Central Florida communities can receive mole or skin tag removal treatment and other cosmetic procedures.
+At Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, residents of Melbourne, Indialantic, Viera, Brevard County, the beaches, and nearby Central Florida communities can receive mole or skin tag removal treatment and other cosmetic procedures.

 What is a Mole?

 A mole is a growth on the skin that is usually brown.
 It can also be flesh-colored and raised.
 Many raised benign (noncancerous) moles are soft in feeling.
 Moles may develop anywhere on the skin, and they may appear alone or in groups.
 Most moles on the body develop in early childhood and moles do continue to appear throughout life.
 It is normal for someone to have between 10 to 40 moles on their body by the time they reach adulthood.
 Hairs may occasionally develop in the mole.
 All of this is quite normal and no cause for alarm.